Classification of strongly asymptotically log del Pezzo flags and surfaces: Appendix: Classification with small Picard group

 \item [$\mathrm{(IV})$] $S=\mathbb{P}^1\times\mathbb{P}^1$, $C_1, C_2$ are $(1,0)$-curves, $C_3,C_4$ are $(0,1)$-curves,

 \end{itemize}

 \eprop

 \bpf By \PR{prop:classification-rk2-anticanonical}, $(s,c)$ must be one of the pairs listed there.
-Of those listed there, (I.5.1), (I.6B.1), (I.6C.1), (II.5A.1 (a)), (II.5A.1 (b)), (II.5B.1), (III.4.1) are manifestly obtained as the proper blow-up of a boundary point of the pairs (I.1A), (I.1B), (I.1C), (II.1A) (blow-up on the line in (a), blow-up on the conic in (b)), (II.1B), (III.1), respectively.
+Of those listed there, (I.5.1), (I.6B.1), (I.6C.1), (II.5A.1 (a)), (II.5A.1 (b)), (II.5B.1), (III.4.1) are manifestly obtained as the smooth boundary blow-up (Definition \ref{properdef}) of the pairs (I.1A), (I.1B), (I.1C), (II.1A) (blow-up on the line in (a), blow-up on the conic in (b)), (II.1B), (III.1), respectively.
 This completes the proof since the list of \PR{baseprop} coincides with that of \PR{prop:classification-rk2-anticanonical} modulo those 7 cases. \epf

 \begin{spacing}{0}

 \bi{ }

 \end{spacing}